MCTVR/EasyPythonCalculator/README.md

 # EasyPythonCalculator

-Easy Calculator written in Python (for beginners)
+Easy Calculator script written in Python (for beginners)